btougeiro/kubernetes/k8s_tutorial_for_beginners/01-what_is_k8s.md

-# what features do oechestration tools offer?
+# what features do orchestration tools offer?

 - high availability or no downtime
 - scalability or high performance